-- Parent(s)/guardian(s) will be contacted and provided with school and community resources to support substance abuse. - Repeated violations may increase the severity of the response to include a recommendation for a mandatory reassignment to another school or program. - Law enforcement may be contacted. - Also see Tobacco, Alcohol, Drugs page 14.
+- Parent(s)/guardian(s) will be contacted and provided with school and community resources to support substance abuse. - Repeated violations may increase the severity of the response to include a recommendation for a mandatory reassignment to another school or program. - Law enforcement will be contacted. - Also see Tobacco and Vapor Devices page 17.